justinkacherian/Mortgage-Lending-in-Boston/README.md

 -The reference text ("Intro to Econometrics") is attached.
 All equations and tables replicated and analyzed are found here.

--The project directions and subsequent questions are also attached for reference.
+-There are some project questions that are attached for reference.